Single-crystal growth, structural characterization, and physical properties of a decorated square-kagome antiferromagnet KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results and Discussion

 To further investigate the transitions at $T_\mathrm{FE1}$ and $T_\mathrm{FE2}$, we present dielectric and pyroelectric current measurements in Fig. \ref{fig4}.
 As shown in Fig. \ref{fig4}(a), the real part of the dielectric constant ($\varepsilon'$) increases rapidly upon cooling toward $T_\mathrm{FE1}$.
 Below $T_\mathrm{FE1}$, the slope of $\varepsilon'$ changes slightly and reaches a maximum at $T_\mathrm{FE2}$, followed by a rapid drop upon further cooling.
 Additionally, a peak in $\varepsilon'$ is observed at $T^*$.
 All three anomalies at $T_\mathrm{FE1}$, $T_\mathrm{FE2}$, and $T^*$ are frequency-independent up to 1 MHz, indicating true thermodynamic transitions.
 The imaginary part of the dielectric constant ($\varepsilon''$), or dielectric loss, is nearly constant above $T_\mathrm{FE1}$ [Fig.~\ref{fig4}(b)].
 At $T_\mathrm{FE1}$, $\varepsilon''$ increases sharply, develops a shoulder at $T_\mathrm{FE1}$, and continues rising to a peak around 25 K. A plateau-like region emerges between 10 and 20 K, below which $\varepsilon''$ becomes nearly temperature-independent again.
 These features suggest the emergence of ferroelectric (FE) or antiferroelectric (AFE) order below $T_\mathrm{FE1}$ and $T_\mathrm{FE2}$.
 To further clarify the nature of these transitions, we performed pyroelectric current measurements [Figs.~\ref{fig4}(c) and \ref{fig4}(d)].
 Above $T_\mathrm{FE1}$, the pyroelectric currents measured in opposite electric fields coincide with the background current measured in zero electric field.
 Just below $T_\mathrm{FE1}$, the currents split and deviate from the background, signaling the onset of spontaneous electric polarization.
 Below $T_\mathrm{FE2}$, the currents increase rapidly, peaking broadly near 25 K, and return to background levels below 5 K. The sign reversal of the pyroelectric current with opposite electric fields confirms the FE ordering below $T_\mathrm{FE1}$ and $T_\mathrm{FE2}$.
 The concurrent rise in dielectric loss $\varepsilon''$ below $T_\mathrm{FE1}$ and $T_\mathrm{FE2}$ likely reflects enhanced motion of ferroelectric domain walls.
 Electric polarization $P$ was obtained by integrating the pyroelectric current after subtracting the background current measured in zero electric field.
 As shown in Fig.~\ref{fig4}(d), $P$ starts to develop below $T_\mathrm{FE1}$ and grows significantly below $T_\mathrm{FE2}$, with its sign reversible under opposite electric fields, further evidence for FE ordering.
 The FE state can be probed more directly from the $P-E$ hysteresis loop measurements.
-As presented in Fig.~\ref{fig4}(e), the electric polarization varies linearly with applied electric field in the paraelectric phase at 40 K. In contrast, a clear $P-E$ hysteresis loop is observed in the FE state at 20 K. The FE ordering is necessarily associated with inversion symmetry breaking.
-Previous electron spin resonance results of powder samples suggest that the tetragonal symmetry is preserved at low temperatures \cite{markina2024static}.
-The symmetry breaking is thus likely driven by distortions and polarizations of the Cu2O$_4$Cl$_1$ pyramids and the adjacent SO$_4$ tetrahedra.
-The successive FE transitions at $T_\mathrm{FE1}$ and $T_\mathrm{FE2}$ indicate stepwise structural distortions, the microscopic origin of which warrants further investigation.
-Finally, the peak in $\varepsilon'$ at $T^*$ and the concurrent drop in pyroelectric current below $T^*$ suggest that this transition also involves electric polarization, rather than spin degrees of freedom.
+As presented in Fig.~\ref{fig4}(e), the electric polarization varies linearly with applied electric field in the paraelectric phase at 40 K. In contrast, a clear $P-E$ hysteresis loop is observed in the FE state at 20 K.